nguyenthanhjt/google-data-analytics-professional-certificate-course/Case-Study-Documentation.md

 Hi there, over the few months, I've been working on the Google Data Analytics Professional Certificate through Coursera.

-With 8 courses including, Google team takes me through the Data analytics phases:
+With 8 courses including, Google team takes me through the Data analytics phases.

 At the last course, we have capstone projects which are required as a part of the certificate - junior data analyst skill.